af/envalid/README.md

 * give you an immutable API for your environment variables, so they don't change from under you while the program is running

-** Note: version 2.x of envalid only supports Node 6 and above, and the API is completely rewritten from version 0.x - 1.x.
-The [older API docs](https://github.com/af/envalid/blob/0142d408ca1c83d47647c1781eeda37b4decd31d/README.md) are still available **

 ## API